top of page

 Brian Crawford

 I have been on the Open Space Committee since 2003.
-I am an avid hiker and play the game of geocaching under the handle “Bric.”
-I became active in local open space issues when I joined the Sorich Park Area Residents, or SPAR, in 2002 to try to save an undeveloped parcel adjacent to Sorich Park.
+I am an avid hike and became active in local open space issues when I joined the Sorich Park Area Residents, or SPAR, in 2002 to try to save an undeveloped parcel adjacent to Sorich Park.
 Since I enjoy creating new trails, I organized the construction of the Dean Nyberg Trail to Rock Fort in Sorich Park.
 I am also spearheading a project to build two new trails on Red Hill and Memorial Ridge between Memorial Park and Sorich Park.
 I am a retired programmer.
 My wife Linda and I have lived on Oakland Avenue since 1986, and I spend free hours sailing, enjoying Renaissance music, doing historical research, writing — and pulling broom and picking up litter in Faudé Park..

 Danny Krebs